pabloblancog/pabloblancog.github.io/_posts/2019-9-28-Painless-UI-Testing.md

     sendButton.tap()
 }
 ```
-Even better, we can join these two methods into one:
+For specific cases, we can join these two methods into one:
 ```swift
 func sendMessage(_ message: String) {
     typeTextOnInputBar(message)